The two main ways to pay off your mortgage balance are interest only and repayment. Here is how to work out which best suits your finances.

 You would need to be able to make a profit from your investment vehicle and preferably have a backup option to help you pay off the mortgage.

 You can get a mortgage split between repayment and interest only.
-Part of each payments you make will go towards the mortgage balance and some will go towards just the interest.
+Part of each payment you make will go towards the mortgage balance and part will go towards just the interest.

 Your balance will go down every month but there will still be an amount left to pay at the end of the mortgage term.

 Decide what type of mortgage you need and then compare mortgages online to find the best deal:

 When you have found the mortgage you want, here is a guide to the full process of applying for a mortgage and buying a home.

 Yes, you can switch from a repayment mortgage to an interest only mortgage, although the total amount you repay is likely to increase

 You can also switch from an interest only mortgage to a repayment mortgage, although your monthly mortgage repayments will increase